New Teams & Coaches

 Make sure you and your team are familiar with the rules of chess

-- The Rules Review Document can be used as a review or as a guide to help students find and learn the rules that are most important and most commonly used
+The Rules Review Document can be used as a review or as a guide to help students find and learn the rules that are most important and most common

 Schedule regular practices